Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Central Simple Algebras

 An associative algebra $A$ over a field $F$ is called a central simple $F$-algebra if it is simple (i.e., has no nontrivial two-sided ideals), its center is $F$ and its dimension over $F$ is finite.
 In this case, $[A:F]$ is $d^2$ for some positive integer $d$ called the ``degree" of $A$, denoted $\deg A$.
 In particular, $A \otimes_F \overline{F}$ is isomorphic to $M_d(\overline{F})$ where $\overline F$ is an algebraic closure of $F$.
 This embedding gives rise to the notion of reduced trace $\mathrm{Trd} : A \rightarrow F$, defined to be the trace of an element of $A$ via this isomorphism, and the reduced norm $\mathrm{Nrd} : A \rightarrow F$, defined to be the determinant of $A$ via this isomorphism.
 Both take values in $F$ despite the embedding into $M_d(\overline{F})$.
 More generally, through this embedding, every element $a \in A$ has a characteristic polynomial $f_a(x)=x^d-f_1(a) x^{d-1}-\dots-f_{d-1}(a) x-f_d(a)$ where each $f_n$ is a homogeneous form from $A$ to $F$ of degree $n$.
 The forms $f_1,\dots,f_d$ are the characteristic coefficients, and in particular, $f_1=\mathrm{Trd}$ and $f_d=\mathrm{Nrd}$.
 In particular $f_a(a)=0$.

-Wedderburn proved that each central simple algebra $A$ over $F$ decomposes as $D \otimes M_t(F)$ where $D$ is a division algebra with center $F$.
-This $D$ is also a central simple $F$-algebra, and thus has a degree.
+Wedderburn proved that given a central simple algebra $A$ over $F$ there exists a division algebra $D$ with center $F$, unique up to isomorphism, and positive integer $t$ so that $A$ decomposes as $A \cong D \otimes M_t(F)$. $D$ is also a central simple $F$-algebra, and thus has a degree.
 The index of $A$, denoted $\operatorname{ind}(A)$, is defined to be the degree of $D$.

 This decomposition gives rise to the notion of Brauer equivalence: two central simple $F$-algebras are Brauer equivalent if their corresponding division algebras in Wedderburn's decomposition are isomorphic.
 The set of Brauer classes of central simple algebras over a given field $F$ turns out to be a group with respect to the tensor product (over $F$) as the binary group operation.
 This group, denoted $\Br(F)$ is called the ``Brauer group" of $F$.